brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-30-bunsenlabs-deuterium.md

 Annoucement is kinda missing bunch of remove words.
 Yes, removing stuff is a big feature if you wanna stay #! friendly.

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+> Antoine de Saint-Exupery

 ## element

 > Deuterium, also known as heavy hydrogen) is one of two stable isotopes of hydrogen.
 The nucleus of deuterium, called a deuteron, contains one proton and one neutron.